National Senior Volunteer Month

 With support from MCCY and Council for Third Age (C3A), we curated a series of 35 meaningful activities through collaboration with 43 community partners from social service and public service.
 We reached out to 804 volunteers and approximately 11,000 beneficiaries over four months from July to October.

 NSVM 2017 with its new theme “Retire with a Purpose – Volunteer” attracted over 2,000 participants at its opening ceremony at ITE College Central on 9 September.
 180 senior volunteers volunteered as ushers, crowd control volunteers and ambassadors.
 Supported by Council for Third Age, over 1,500 volunteers served different beneficiary segments through 30 unique volunteering opportunities that took place over 3 months from July to September.

 NSVM 2015 & 2016

-In 2015, SVW was rebranded as National Senior Volunteer Month (NSVM) highlighting its significance at a national level to increase the number of seniors volunteers in Singapore.
-NSVM continues to remain a signature event of RSVP.
+In 2015, SVW was rebranded as National Senior Volunteer Month (NSVM) to highlight its significance at a national level of increasing the number of senior volunteers in Singapore.
+NSVM is now an annual signature event of RSVP.